Printf-Hello-World/ml-pipeline/README.md

 1. log_regression: computes and logs the regression metrics (rmse, r^2, mse).
 The metrics are saved in the mlruns folder.
 The metrics can be accessed in the mlflow ui under model_metrics.
 A scatterplot showing the true vales and predicted values are also saved in the mlartifacts folder.
 2. log_classification: computes and logs the classification metrics (precision, recall, accuracy).
 The confusion matrix is also saved as an artifact (in the mlartifacts folder) and can be viewed on mlflow under artifacts for ease of viewing.

+**app.py:**
+This module defines a flask web server that exposes an api endpoint for a saved ml model (remember to include the model name in the conf.yaml file)

 ## mlflow

-mlflow is used in the evaluation component to log metrics and best_params, artifacts such as confusion matrices and plots are stored using mlflow as well
+mlflow is used in the evaluation component to log metrics and best_params, artifacts such as confusion matrices and plots are stored using mlflow as well.

 ![mlflow runs](assets/mlflow_initial.PNG)